House of Colville

 The House of Colville (Colvin) is an Anglo-Norman family in England.
 The family originated from a Knight named Gilbert de Collevile of Colleville Sur Mer, Bessin, Normandy, France.
-Colleville-sur-Mer is next to the beach, codenamed Omaha during WW II.
+Colleville-sur-Mer is next to the Beach, codenamed Omaha during WW II.
 During the conquest of England by William the Conqueror, in 1066, Gilbert was granted 22,000 acres of land near Devonshire England as his reward for his service.
-The surname or family name was shortened years later from Colville to Colvin, although some family members kept the old name Colville.
+The name was shortened years latter from Colville to Colvin.
+Some family members kept the old name Colville.
 It was from this Knight that the Colvin/Calvin family would develop.
 The Colvin name is also written in the Domesday Book.
 The Colvins were Anglo-Norman.
 Some of the Colvin clan moved to Scotland, Ireland and France.
-The French Colvins spelled the name Cauvin and later changed to Calvin.
-They were French Huguenots.
-Huguenots were French Protestants of the 16th and 17th centuries, followers of John Calvin's Reformed tradition.
+The French Calvins spelled the name Cauvin and later changed to Calvin.They were French Huguenots.
+Huguenots were French Protestants of the 16 and 17th centuries, followers of John Calvin's Reformed tradition.

 The Domesday Book of 1086 records Gilbert's descendants as holding lands directly from the Crown in Yorkshire, specifically Arncliffe where the family would remain prominent for many centuries.
+Later a branch of the Colvilles also established themselves at Newton in the Isle of Ely.

+One of the family's most notable titles is the Barony de Colville of Castle Bytham where from the 12th Century the family controlled a Barony with lands in excess of 25000 acre.
+One Sir John de Colvil was a surety for John Pelham for 1000 £ in 1430.

-From the 17th century onward, some members of the family switched to the use of Colvin, situated in Kent, Sussex, and later, London and the surrounding counties, notably at Monkhams Hall near Waltham Abbey, Essex.
+From the 17th century onwards, some members of the family switched to the use of Colvin, situated in Kent, Sussex, and later, London and the surrounding counties, notably at Monkhams Hall near Waltham Abbey, Essex.